 9. Budapest, Hungary

-Budapest is one of the best places to visit in Europe in the Spring (March to May) or Autumn (Sept to Nov) as the climate is at its most pleasant – ideal for those outdoor spa days and pounding the pavements.
+Budapest is one of the best places to visit in Europe in the Spring (March to May) or Autumn (September to November) when the weather is at its most pleasant – ideal for outdoor spa days and walking barefoot.

 10. Palermo, Sicily, Italy